khayargoli/backend-random-team-generator/README.md

     PORT=5000
     MONGO_URI=mongodb+srv://rootuser:demopassword-1@cluster0.ixqso.mongodb.net/team_generator_db?retryWrites=true&w=majority&appName=Cluster0
     ```
     Note: The project uses already hosted instance of MongoDB Atlas therefore you do no need to setup the database locally.
+The connection string is exposed publicly for demo purpose.

 ## Running the Project Locally